-MSHN Treatment Providers are contractually responsible to meet and document in REMI the timeliness standards for Medicaid and Healthy Michigan Plan in accordance with the most current Michigan Mission-Based Performance Indicator System PIHP Reporting Codebook, in which there are three (3) timeliness performance indicators as listed below:
+MSHN Treatment Providers are contractually responsible to meet and document in REMI the timeliness standards for Medicaid and Healthy Michigan Plan in accordance with the most current Michigan Mission-Based Performance Indicator System PIHP Reporting Codebook, in which there are twothree (23) timeliness performance indicators as listed below:

-- Indicator 2: The percentage of new persons during the quarter receiving a face-to-face assessment with a professional within 14 calendar days of a non-emergency request for service (by five sub-populations: MI-adults, MI-children, DD-adults, DD-children, and persons with Substance Use Disorders).
-Standard = 95% - Indicator 3: Percentage of new persons during the quarter starting any needed ongoing service within 14 days of a non-emergent face-to-face assessment with a professional ((by five sub-populations: MI-adults, MI-children, DD-adults, DD-children, and persons with Substance Use Disorders).
-Standard = 95% within 14 days

-• Indicator 4b: The percentage of discharges from a sub-acute Detox unit during the quarter that were seen for follow-up care within 7 days.
+- Indicator 2: The percentage of new persons during the quarter receiving a face-to-face service for treatment or supports within 14 calendar days of a non-emergency request for service for persons with Substance Use Disorders.assessment with a professional within 14 calendar days of a non-emergency request for service (by five subpopulations: MI-adults, MI-children, DD-adults, DD-children, and (Ppersons with Substance Use Disorders).
+FY21 Baseline Data Collection.
+No Standard.-Standard = 95% - • - Indicator 3: Percentage of new persons during the quarter starting any needed ongoing service within 14 days of a non-emergent face-to-face assessment with a professional ((by five sub-populations: MI-adults, MI-children, DD-adults, DD-children, and persons with Substance Use Disorders).
+Standard = 95% within 14 days - Indicator 4b: The percentage of discharges from a sub-acute Detox unit during the quarter that were seen for follow-up care within 7 days.
 Standard=95%.